Guide: Types of fostering

 Unaccompanied Asylum Seeking Children

-We’re looking for foster carers who are highly resilient, patient & understanding.
+We’re looking for foster carers who are highly resilient, patient and understanding.
 Part of the role is to prepare these young people for independent living and support their emotional, language and cultural needs.
 We’ll help support you with specialist training, and links to volunteers with skills to help the young people integrate.

 If you are interested in fostering unaccompanied asylum seeking children and young people you will need to follow the normal application process; you can read our steps to fostering here.

 We have specialist guidance for carers supporting unaccompanied asylum seeking children.
 It covers topics from mental health to education and includes a directory of services including places of worship, shopping and eating, and support organisations in Devon.

 The Department for Education has published further in-depth guidance, ‘Safeguarding Strategy for Unaccompanied Asylum-Seeking and Refugee Children‘ and the Penny Appeal offers an Islamic guide to fostering.